My Little Pony: Equestria Girls – Rollercoaster of Friendship

-My Little Pony: Equestria Girls – Rollercoaster of Friendship is a 2018 animated one-hour television special which is a part of Hasbro's My Little Pony: Equestria Girls toyline and media franchise, itself a spin-off of the 2010 relaunch of the main My Little Pony toyline.
-The special was animated using Adobe Animate, written and edited by Nick Confalone, and directed by Ishi Rudell and Katrina Hadley, and was produced by DHX Media's 2D animation studio in Vancouver, Canada for Hasbro Studios in the United States.
-Premiered on Discovery Family (a joint venture between Discovery, Inc. and Hasbro) on July 6, 2018, it is the second one-hour Equestria Girls special, following Forgotten Friendship (2018), and preceding Spring Breakdown (2019), Sunset's Backstage Pass (2019), and Holidays Unwrapped (2019).
+My Little Pony: Equestria Girls – Rollercoaster of Friendship is a 2018 animated television special within Hasbro's My Little Pony: Equestria Girls franchise, itself a spin-off of the 2010 relaunch of the My Little Pony toy line.
+The special was directed by Ishi Rudell and Katrina Hadley, written and edited by Nick Confalone, and produced by DHX Media Vancouver for Hasbro Studios in the United States.

+Premiered on Discovery Family (a joint venture between Discovery, Inc. and Hasbro) on July 6, 2018, it is the second one-hour Equestria Girls special, following Forgotten Friendship (released earlier in February) and preceding Spring Breakdown, Sunset's Backstage Pass, and Holidays Unwrapped (all 2019).

 Plot

-Rarity takes a summer job as a costume designer for a new amusement park.
-Meanwhile, the chief costume designer, Vignette Valencia, is once seen trying to have a salad, and when she tries to post a picture on social media, her phone sucks the salad into it.
-Vignette wonders how it is possible, and likes the new feature.
+Rarity takes a summer job as a costume designer for a new amusement park, Equestria Land.
+Meanwhile, the chief costume designer and Equestria Land's public relations manager, Vignette Valencia, is once seen trying to have a salad, and when she tries to post a picture on social media, her smartphone sucks the salad into it, having been enchanted with stray Equestrian magic.
+Vignette wonders how it is possible, and thinks it is a new application.
 Rarity meets Vignette and designs costumes for a special parade at the amusement park.
 On the day of the parade, she invites her friends, Applejack, Rainbow Dash, Pinkie Pie, Fluttershy, Sunset Shimmer and Twilight Sparkle.
 Vignette then decides to put up the Rainbooms on the parade.